One word, three syllables, beginning and ending with “A.” Capture… Read More →

 Whale Breaching and Turtle Breeding

-Like a documentary come to life, Vallarta Nayarit is filled with numerous opportunities for you to get your nature fix.
+Like a documentary come to life, Riviera Nayarit is filled with numerous opportunities for you to get your nature fix.
 The waters of Banderas Bay are home to hundreds of species of fish and a major breeding ground for the humpback whale.

 Each year an average of 680 humpbacks migrate from northern California and British Columbia to Puerto Vallarta for mating and calving.
 The population peaks from December through January.
 The best way to see a whale is with an experienced guide.
 Amstar offers a Whale Photo Safari, a three-hour adventure in a small inflatable boat to get a portrait-quality shot.